Maruga-ICT/maruga-ict/README.md

 ## Hi there 👋
-Kindly view my main repository at https://github.com/ronymaruga
+Kindly view my main account at https://github.com/ronymaruga

 <!--
 **Maruga-ICT/maruga-ict** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.